stardustmeg/rs-tasks/how-to-husky/README.md

 ![alt text](image-6.png)

 Perfect!
-Everything failed and it didn't let us commit the changes as expected!
+Everything failed!
+It didn't let us commit the changes as expected.
 It's time to fix it.

 ### ✨ Step 8: